kcs997/hello-world/README.md

 # hello-world

-place to store ideas, resources, sharing and discussions
+space to store ideas, resources, sharing and discussions

-hi
+hi.
-kaley here
+kaley here.
+new to github.
-new to github so figuring out how it works
+figuring out how it works.